 You Are Bringing Life to Your Child

 The decision to place a child for adoption is not a light burden to carry.
-It is one that will require sacrifice, love, and dedication.
+It will require sacrifice, love, and dedication.
 When choosing adoption, you are choosing to give your child life despite the pain and grief it will cause you.
 If you truly believe that adoption is what is best for your child, you are bravely choosing to bring new life into the world while knowing it will cost you.
 You are choosing to sacrifice for the sake of another, which is a selfless act of love.

 You Are Giving the Precious Gift of Family

 Because of your selflessness and sacrifice, you will be giving the precious gift of family to someone else.
-With two million families waiting to adopt a child, it is clear there are many couples who would love to start a family but are not able to.
+With two million families waiting to adopt a child, it is clear many couples would love to start a family but are not able to.
 When you place your child for adoption, you are giving the precious gift of family—not only to your child, but also to a couple longing to hold a child in their arms, change diapers, and provide the best life possible.
 The very act that costs you could bless someone else.
 You bravely choosing life through the adoption of your child is bringing a family together.

 You Still Play an Integral Role in Your Child’s Life

 A common misconception about adoption is that the role of a birth parent disappears when the adoption occurs.
 Actually, you still play an integral role in your child’s life.
 It is a natural occurrence for children who have been adopted to question where they came from, their identity, and who their birth mother and father are.
 These are not questions that will be easily avoided, so you hold a special place in their life that no one else can, whether you chose closed, semi-closed, or open adoption.
-With an open adoption, you can develop a deep, close relationship with your child.
+With open adoption, you can develop a deep, close relationship with your child.
 Although you will part with your child, you might still be able to experience milestones, talk with her, and perhaps even visit with her.
 Your participation in her life will be meaningful and worthwhile—for you, for your child, and even for your child’s adoptive family.

 The adoption process is just that—a process.
 There are many steps involved and multiple decisions you will have to make.
 As you discover what life might look like after adoption, remember you only have to take one small step forward today.
 Talk to a trusted friend or therapist about the decision and gain a different perspective.
 Call an agency like Gladney and ask them to walk you through the first step you would need to take.
 Take care of yourself and your baby as you decide what is best.
 But mostly, remember that no matter what, you are an important part of your child’s life.